plops/cl-cpp-generator2/example/131_sdr/README.md

 - the arctan discriminator is the most precise costas discriminator. it will minimize the phase error
   - other descriminators exist (with less computational burden)

+- in the phasor diagram the costas loop tries to align the vector with the I-axis. a 180degree phase change just flips the sign, but the vector remains close to the I axis. therefore, the costas loop is insensitive to bit transitions.